OumidGit/MEL-EEL-Database/README.md

 the following button is used to generate the load list based on the tables created in the database.

 **This button could be changed to create the load list into a new document instead of a worksheet within the MEL.**

+## Work to be done

+The following list presents various tasks left to do in order to complete this project.
+Please note that this list will be updated as needed.

+- Define a repository accessible throughout the company.

+- Define security and access constraints.

+- Create VBA Macro for Excel MEL to push data onto the Server.

+- Define automatic workflow in database to proceed throughout the various steps.

+- Define Project variable in order to define project-specific databases.

+- Define calculation steps for typical load list.

+- Define data validation and error correction.

+- Define method for manual modification of created load list (push manual changes from excel to the load list).

+-